annasajkh/Make-Image-List/README.md

 make image from twitter followers

 # NOTE
-you have to have followers.txt on the dir that contains list of follower username separated byt new line
+you have to have followers.txt on this directory that contains list of followers username separated by new line